 Sharing and using your information in this way helps to provide better health and care for you, your family and future generations.
-Confidential patient information about your health and care is only used like this were allowed by law and in most cases, anonymised data is used so that you cannot be identified.
+Confidential patient information about your health and care is only used like this were allowed by law and in the majority of cases, anonymised data is used so that you cannot be identified.

-21.4 What will happen to you information when the project is finished
+22.4 What will happen to you information when the project is finished